 It still runs an 8th-gen Intel Core CPU, but that’s plenty fast for Chrome OS — especially when configured with up to 16GB of RAM and up to a 256GB SSD.
 The display is a 13.3-inch IPS touchscreen running at Full HD, making it sharp enough for getting homework done and consuming media.
 It offers excellent brightness, colors, and contrast and should be a pleasant overall panel.

 The keyboard is smooth and quiet, with Google calling its mechanism “Hush Keys,” and it’s comfortable for long typing sessions.
 The glass touchpad is smooth and responsive as well.
-Theis a great Chromebook choice for any kid looking for a solid Chrome OS machine.
+The Pixelbook Go is a great Chromebook choice for any kid looking for a solid Chrome OS machine.

 Read our in-depth Google Pixelbook Go review